moon-jam/CSES/README.md

 ```

 The total number of solved problems is calculated and the information is written back to the `README.md` file.
 The script updates the "Solved Tasks" count and the count of solved problems for each problem set.

+## Problem Order and Markdown Generation

+The Python script `problem_order.py` defines the order of problems in each problem set.
+This order is used by the `generate_md.py` script to generate a Markdown file for each problem set.
+The generated Markdown files are saved in the [Generated Markdown Solutions](./Markdown_Solutions) directory.